osg-htc/docs/docs/data/install-gridftp-xrootd.md

 Install Instructions
 =========================

 Note that this package is primarily intended for GridFTP acting as an interface for XRootD server, usually part of a bigger storage element installation.
-If you have not installed an XRootD server yet, follow the instructions in [InstallXrootd](https://twiki.opensciencegrid.org/bin/view/Documentation/Release3/InstallXrootd).
+If you have not installed an XRootD server yet, [please do so](install-xrootd).

 Certificates
 ------------------------------------------------------